Haiti: The WE-LEAD Program

 Since its establishment, the WE-LEAD Resource Center’s Information and Communication Technologies (ICT) training sessions have run at maximum capacity and have reached over 1500 women and girls, the majority of whom have then gone on to participate in various additional empowerment activities at the center.

 WE-LEAD and local women’s groups have engaged in direct advocacy with members of the Haitian Parliament, opening a constructive dialogue between women leaders and a pool of sensitized deputies.
-Targeted advocacy meetings with influential members of the government will continue during the summer of 2012 as WE-LEAD continues to meet with groups of deputies during Fetes Patronales to advocate for women’s priorities.
+WE-LEAD conducts targeted advocacy meetings with influential members of parliament to advocate for women’s priorities.

 Dialogue with Reconstruction Actors